Who is the first owner?

-Or you could agree that you A document that sets out what a person wants to happen to their money and other property after they die. own the copyright, but grant your employer a perpetual royalty-free licence to reproduce the work.
+Or you could agree that you will own the copyright, but grant your employer a perpetual royalty-free licence to reproduce the work.
 Such agreements should be in writing, and signed by both parties.

 The fact that a person has paid for a work to be made (other than a photograph for domestic purposes, or a portrait or engraving) does not mean that they own copyright in it, although they may be permitted to copy it, or exercise other rights of the owner.
-For example, if a community organisation commissions an artist to prepare a drawing for a flyer, the artist will own copyright in the artwork and the organisation will have an implied licence to reproduce it in the flyer (see ‘Licensing copyright’, below).
+For example, if a community organisation commissions an artist to prepare a drawing for a flyer, the artist will own copyright in the artwork and the organisation will have an implied licence to reproduce it in the flyer (see ‘Licensing copyright’ in ‘Infringement of copyright‘).
 This means the artist could allow someone else to use the artwork for another purpose.
-If the organisation wants to control the use of the artwork, it should require the artist to assign copyright in the artwork to the organisation as a condition of the commission (see ‘Legal transfer of some right to use property.
-For example, putting a lease over farmland into another person’s name, or giving another person copyright in a song you have written. of copyright’, below).
+If the organisation wants to control the use of the artwork, it should require the artist to assign copyright in the artwork to the organisation as a condition of the commission (see ‘Assignment of copyright’, below).

 A person who commissions a private or domestic photograph (or the making of a portrait or engraving) (e.g. wedding photos) owns the copyright in the work, but the artist or photographer can prevent the owner from dealing with the work other than for the purpose for which it was commissioned.
 A photographer is the first owner of photographs commissioned for a commercial purpose.